ivanov/vim-ipython/README.rst

 you can define a variable ``let g:ipy_perform_mappings=0`` which will prevent vim-ipython from defining any of the default mappings.

-**Making autocompletion local to a buffer**
+**Making completefunc local to a buffer, or disabling it** By default, vim-ipython activates the custom completefunc globally.
-Sometimes autocompletion from ipy breaks other plugins' completions - by setting a variable ``let g:ipy_local_copletefunc`` vim will use ipy completion only for current buffer.
+Sometimes, having a completefunc breaks other plugins' completions.
+Putting the line ``let g:ipy_completefunc = 'local'`` in one's vimrc will activate the IPython-based completion only for current buffer.
+Setting `g:ipy_completefunc` to anything other than `'local'` or `'global'` disables it altogether.

 ---------------
 Current issues: